manishemi/manishemi.github.io/_posts/2021-05-20-Generative Adversarial Networks .md

 ---
 I've heard about a kind of Neural network that can generate data from a specific dataset.
 I've been curious that how they are work?, so I've read about them and saw they have interesting architecture.

-Genrative Adversarial network(GAN) is a Nerual network model that generate sample like dataset features from random input(noise vector).
+A generative Adversarial Network(GAN) is a Neural network model that generates sample-like dataset features from random input(noise vector).

 GANs have two base part: